 - 10-15 ice cubes

-- 2 packets stevia, or sweetener to taste*
+- Stevia (or sweetener of choice) to taste*

 - Blend all ingredients together until smooth.
 Add more ice to make thicker, and more water to thin out.

-- Pour into a glass drizzled with honey, or mix honey into shake.
+- Pour into a glass drizzled with honey and garnish with more walnuts (optional).

 inspired by dashing dish